Guides Settings and Page actions¶

-From edit mode on the page you wish to hide folders, access Page settings by clicking on Settings.
+From edit mode on the page you wish to hide folders, access Layout settings by clicking on Layout.

 If you have several pages that show the same folders, you only need define the folders on the first page of the set of pages.
 All subsequent pages will use the same Show Folders setting until a new one is encountered.

 Guides on Left¶

 If you wish the guides content to show on the left, enable this option.

 Enable this to close all panels open from the previous page.